 In winter the sacred coral tree steals the show with its conspicuous red flower spikes.
 These tube-like flowers appear from June through to October.
 It’s also aloe flowering season making for attractive displays.
 The nectar is a magnet for a variety of bird species such as starlings, weavers, orioles and butterflies.
 Despite the early morning chill, the days are balmy and grasses are short making your morning game drive longer and easier to spot wildlife.

 Tip: Bring along your binoculars and bird books to identify the sightings that you see.
-June is a wonderful time for bird viewing – remember to bring along your telephoto lenses for getting close-up images or hire a lens/binoculars our Photographic Studio.
+June is a wonderful time for bird viewing – remember to bring along your telephoto lenses for getting close-up images or hire a lens/binoculars at our Photographic Studio.

 Wild dog viewing can often be more productive in the winter.
 Should a pack of wild dogs choose a den-site on Londolozi or the surrounding properties, the likelihood of regular sightings is greatly enhanced as the dogs localise their vast movements and hunt almost daily.